helldotrs/lang-syntax-perfect/README.md

 Syntax-Perfect supports the following data types:

 - `int`: Integer type
-- `pint`: Positive Integer type, an integer that can not be less than 0
+- `uint`: Positive Integer type, an integer that can not be less than 0
 - `float`: Floating point type
 - `bool`: Boolean type
 - `char`: Character type